 Work has included thorough research in each of these areas as well as ongoing discussion with the organisations responsible for these areas.
 Our proposals for Otterpool Park incorporate expansive green space and landscaping in the form of parks, meadows, woodland and riverside, as well as allotments and opportunities for food foraging.

 A full environmental impact assessment has been carried out as part of our planning application, including transport impact, air quality and noise assessments.
-The scope of this will be agreed with the Environment Agency.
+The scope of this will be agreed upon with the Environment Agency.

 We have been working closely with Kent County Council, Highways England and other transport operators to plan for access and travel.
 Our main objective is to encourage people to use their cars less, so we can help them lead active lives and minimise air and noise pollution from traffic.
 All facilities will be ten minutes’ walk from where people live.